TLRKiliann/dev_tools/Git_cmd.md

 - Cancel last commit (deleted) :

 **Warning !!!
-It will delete all changes what you made in your code for this commit !!!**
+It will delete all changes what you made in your code before, if you delete this commit !!!**

 `└─ $ ▶ git reset --hard HEAD~1`